A PASSAGE TO INDIA

 Like being caught in a spider's web...

-Flora and fauna along the way, contrived in the parks, wildly beautiful in the nature reserves and the tribal villages...
+Flora and fauna along the way, contrived in the parks, wildly beautiful in the nature reserves and tribal villages...

 Several pics came from Alec Chew